 Union Minister Dr. Jitendra Singh said, “the decision is a Game-Changer in the recruitment sector that brings Recruitment to the villages and towns”.
 He said that “the job opportunities to candidates are a transformational endeavor that would greatly enhance the ease of living for the youth”.
 He emphasized better student recruitment processes and best practices in the recruitment sector.
 Dr. Jitendra Singh said, “National Recruitment Agency to bring a paradigm shift in the recruitment system and help meet the aspiration of the youth in finding the proper job”.
 He said that “it is not only a Governance reform but also a socio-economic reform”.

 Shri Braj Raj Sharma, Former Chairman, SSC said in the Webinar that “it is a WIN-WIN scenario for all in the value chain of recruitment, whether it is the job seekers, recruiting organizations, or Human Resources personnel.
 For students, advantages are many, including doing away with appearing in multiple examinations and examinations in each district to encourage more and more women candidates, Divyangsand those from rural areas to apply for government jobs”.

-He said “it would have special emphasis on developing examination infrastructure in the 117 aspirational districts”.
+He said, “it would have a special emphasis on developing examination infrastructure in the 117 aspirational districts”.